JBethay/DotSec/README.md

 - **Specific SHA Tags:** Implements exact SHA image tags to enhance immutability, security, and stability against potential vulnerabilities.
 - **Selective File Copying:** Only copies and builds the necessary files, reducing the overall image size and attack surface.
 - **Minimal Publishing:** Publishes only the required files (DLLs), excluding unnecessary executables.
-- **Non-Root User:** **Critically** creates and assigns a dedicated non-root user and group, running the container under this user to improve security.
+- **Non-Root User:** Critically creates and assigns a dedicated non-root user and group, running the container under this user to improve security.
 - **Defined Port Exposure:** Explicitly exposes the specified application ports, following best practices for container configuration.
-- **Docker Compose File For ReadOnly file system:** That sets the file system to read-only, run `docker-compose build` && `docker-compose up`
+- **Docker Compose File For ReadOnly file system:** Sets the file system to read-only.

+run `docker-compose build` && `docker-compose up` to see it in action:

 <img src="./ScreenShots/docker-security-build.png">
 <img src="./ScreenShots/docker-security-run.png">
 </details>